Sytten/nexus-shield/README.md

 ### Known issues / limitations

-- Currently the typing of the `shield` parameter on `objectType` doesn't work.
+- Currently, the typing of the `shield` parameter on `objectType` doesn't work.
 Tracked by issue: https://github.com/Sytten/nexus-shield/issues/50

 - It is not possible to pass directly an `objectType` to the parameter `type` of a `ruleType`.
 Tracked by issue: https://github.com/graphql-nexus/schema/issues/451